wrdrd/docs/docs/consulting/computer-engineering.rst

 ========
 | Wikipedia: https://en.wikipedia.org/wiki/ESATAp

-eSATAp (Power eSATA) is a :ref:`SATA` connector which also includes power and supports :ref:`USB`.
+eSATAp (Power eSATA) is a :ref:`eSATA` connector which also includes power and supports :ref:`USB`.